Vyral/scott-gregory/_posts/2019-05-23-the-real-value-of-homeownership.md

 Recently, social media business celebrities Gary Vaynerchuk and Grant Cardone have started taking shots at homeownership, calling it a bad idea.

-Their position is that if you took that money you spent on your mortgage payment, and instead invested it rental properties that bring positive cash flow, it would be a smarter financial move.<br>It doesn’t throw off positive cash each month, so it’s not a good investment, they say.
+Their position is that if you took that money you spent on your mortgage payment, and instead invested it rental properties that bring positive cash flow, it would be a smarter financial move.
+It doesn’t throw off positive cash each month, so it’s not a good investment, they say.

 **While I agree with them in theory, this is ridiculous in practice.&nbsp;**